holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Docker engine** is now built on containerd and runC.
 Engine creates the image indirectly via containerd -> runC using [libcontainer](https://github.com/opencontainers/runc/tree/master/libcontainer) -> and passes it to containerd.

 [**containerd**](https://containerd.io/) (daemon for Linux or Windows):
-is based on the Docker engine's core container runtime.
+containerd is based on the Docker engine's core container runtime.
 It manages the complete container life-cycle, managing primitives on Linux and Windows hosts such as the following, whether directly or indirectly:

 * Image transfer and storage
 * Container execution and supervision